supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Relations.md

 ![[Pasted image 20231011100505.png]]

 - Relations is a **set** containing ordered pairs of elements from sets $A$ and $B$.

+> [!important] Relation is NOT a cross product, but contains ordered pairs based on a condition.
+> Only [[Equivalence Relation#Universal Relation on $A$ is Equivalent|universal relation]] is a cross product.

 - Relationship between two sets is always ONLY one way.
 ![[Pasted image 20231010195509.png]]
 $$